 The Institute's official transcript for each student shows the progress that student is making at the Institute.
 There is a record of each course enrolled in each term with a grade recorded for the course.
 The total number of units earned is kept so that the record will show continued progress toward the degree sought.
 The final grades are recorded at the end of each term of the school year, and the accumulative permanent record has on it grades for all subjects taken at the Institute.
 No student is allowed to enroll repeatedly in a course and withdraw without penalty.
-If a student enrolls in a course, they are expected to complete the course or receive a failing grade unless they withdraw from the course prior to the deadline for dropping courses.
-All students must maintain a minimum load equivalent to 12 guarter hours each term; no student may drop courses that would bring them below this level of effort.
+If a student enrolls in a course, he or she is expected to complete the course or receive a failing grade unless he or she withdraws from the course prior to the deadline for dropping courses.
+All students must maintain a minimum load equivalent to 12 guarter hours each term; no student may drop courses that would bring him or her below this level of effort.
 At any time when the student falls below the required number of units, fails to receive satisfactory grades, or engages in unsatisfactory conduct, the record is marked to indicate this, and the student is forbidden to continue at the Institute.